 Q: Can I edit other properties of a test plan from the test hub?

 A: You can only do this from Microsoft Test Manager (MTM).
-If you have installed Visual Studio 2012 Update 3 or Visual Studio 2013, you can open a test plan in MTM directly from the test hub.
+If you're using Visual Studio 2015, Visual Studio 2013, or Visual Studio 2012 Update 3, you can open a test plan in MTM directly from the Test hub.
 (The most recently installed version of MTM is launched.)

 Q: Can I export the test plan to share or review offline?